Vyvra/Guestparkbymail/README.md

 ## Getting started

 Supply your credentials in the .env file and run parkapp.py.
 When guests send an email to the configured emailadress with their licenseplate in the subject line, this license plate will be registered for one hour.
+If the car in question is already registered, it's running registration will be canceled and it will immediately reregister.

 ## Features